Scarlet tanager: Threats and status

-These birds do best in the forest interior, where they are less exposed to predators and brood parasitism by the brown-headed cowbird.
-The cowbird lays its eggs in most any other passerine's nest and the young often outcompete the young of the host bird and may cause failure and starvation.
-Some birds have evolved strategies to deal with cowbird parasitism, but the scarlet tanager, being a bird that evolved to breed in forest interior and not previously exposed to this, are helpless victims to brood parasitism.
+Scarlet tanagers birds do best in the forest interior, where they are less exposed to predators and brood parasitism by the brown-headed cowbird.
+Being a bird that evolved to breed in forest interior and not exposed to the brown cowbird prior to habitat fragmentation, scarlet tanagers have not evolved any defensive strategies to cope with it.
 Where forest fragmentation occurs, which is quite widespread, the scarlet tanager suffers high rates of predation and brood parasitism in small forest plots and is often absent completely from plots less than a minimum size.
 Their nests are typically built on horizontal tree branches.
-Specifically, their numbers are declining in some areas due to habitat fragmentation, but on a global scale, tanagers are a plentiful species.
-Thus, the IUCN classifies the scarlet tanager as being of least concern.
+Specifically, their numbers are declining in some areas due to habitat fragmentation, but the IUCN still classifies the scarlet tanager as being of least concern.